 Almost at the foot of Bonner Bridge

-Bridge leading to roanoke island festival Park
+Bridge leading to roanoke island festival park

 Very protected setting.
 A great paddle around Ice Plant Island that is the home of Roanoke Island Festival Park.